Yay for Determinants!: Enter Dodgson

 \section{Enter Dodgson}

-A relatively simple choice for conjecturing and proving explicit determinant evaluations is a method inspired by {\em Dodgson's condensation}~\cite{Zeil1}, that goes back to Jacobi and Desanot, and popularized by the Reverend Charles L. Dodgson (aka Lewis Caroll).
+A relatively simple choice for conjecturing and proving explicit determinant evaluations is a method inspired by {\em Dodgson's condensation}~\cite{Zeil1}, that goes back to Jacobi and Desnanot, and popularized by the Reverend Charles L. Dodgson (aka Lewis Carroll).
+This is the third author's favorite method (see Section 2.3 of~\cite{Kratt2}).
 However, $\det T_{n,m}(x)$ did not yield to this at all.
 It was necessary to change the approach.
 Our first breakthrough was realized in the form of discovering a new matrix

 which, happily, is amenable to the present technique.

 \begin{theorem} We have the determinantal evaluation

 \end{theorem} \begin{proof} Denoting the determinant by $M_n(a,b)$, Dodgson's condensation states that